Conformance

 Self-Certification

 After passing the test suite, implementers open a pull request against ADOPTERS.md ↗, including organization name, spec version, integration date (ISO 8601), a verifiable public evidence link, and a self-declared conformance level.
-Maintainers typically validate and merge within seven days.
+Maintainers aim to validate and merge within seven days.
 The full procedure and the list of merged implementers live at /implementers.